iShares Core S&P 500 ETF (NYSEARCA:IVV) Shares Sold by Richard W. Paul & Associates LLC

-Richard W. Paul & Associates LLC trimmed its stake in iShares Core S&P 500 ETF (NYSEARCA:IVV – Free Report) by 25.7% during the third quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 6,774 shares of the company’s stock after selling 2,339 shares during the quarter. iShares Core S&P 500 ETF makes up 1.3% of Richard W. Paul & Associates LLC’s holdings, making the stock its 16th largest holding.
-Richard W. Paul & Associates LLC’s holdings in iShares Core S&P 500 ETF were worth $2,909,000 as of its most recent filing with the Securities & Exchange Commission.
+Richard W. Paul & Associates LLC decreased its holdings in shares of iShares Core S&P 500 ETF (NYSEARCA:IVV – Free Report) by 25.7% during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 6,774 shares of the company’s stock after selling 2,339 shares during the quarter. iShares Core S&P 500 ETF accounts for approximately 1.3% of Richard W. Paul & Associates LLC’s holdings, making the stock its 16th biggest position.
+Richard W. Paul & Associates LLC’s holdings in iShares Core S&P 500 ETF were worth $2,909,000 at the end of the most recent quarter.

-A number of other hedge funds have also modified their holdings of the stock.
-Market Street Wealth Management Advisors LLC grew its holdings in shares of iShares Core S&P 500 ETF by 10.3% in the 3rd quarter.
-Market Street Wealth Management Advisors LLC now owns 92,849 shares of the company’s stock worth $39,872,000 after acquiring an additional 8,673 shares during the last quarter.
-Violich Capital Management Inc. grew its holdings in shares of iShares Core S&P 500 ETF by 39.9% in the 3rd quarter.
-Violich Capital Management Inc. now owns 1,752 shares of the company’s stock worth $752,000 after acquiring an additional 500 shares during the last quarter.
-Wealthcare Advisory Partners LLC grew its holdings in shares of iShares Core S&P 500 ETF by 2.8% during the third quarter.
-Wealthcare Advisory Partners LLC now owns 53,378 shares of the company’s stock valued at $22,922,000 after buying an additional 1,466 shares in the last quarter.
-SeaCrest Wealth Management LLC raised its position in iShares Core S&P 500 ETF by 2.5% during the third quarter.
-SeaCrest Wealth Management LLC now owns 2,290 shares of the company’s stock valued at $983,000 after buying an additional 55 shares during the period.
-Finally, Paradigm Financial Partners LLC raised its position in iShares Core S&P 500 ETF by 3.6% during the third quarter.
-Paradigm Financial Partners LLC now owns 1,631 shares of the company’s stock valued at $691,000 after buying an additional 56 shares during the period.
+Other large investors have also recently bought and sold shares of the company.
+Verde Capital Management acquired a new position in iShares Core S&P 500 ETF during the second quarter valued at $219,000.
+HFG Advisors Inc. boosted its stake in shares of iShares Core S&P 500 ETF by 1.0% during the 2nd quarter.
+HFG Advisors Inc. now owns 2,685 shares of the company’s stock worth $1,197,000 after acquiring an additional 26 shares in the last quarter.
+Chevy Chase Trust Holdings LLC boosted its stake in shares of iShares Core S&P 500 ETF by 7.7% during the 1st quarter.
+Chevy Chase Trust Holdings LLC now owns 201,747 shares of the company’s stock worth $82,934,000 after acquiring an additional 14,386 shares in the last quarter.
+Centaurus Financial Inc. boosted its stake in shares of iShares Core S&P 500 ETF by 42.6% during the 1st quarter.
+Centaurus Financial Inc. now owns 21,631 shares of the company’s stock worth $8,892,000 after acquiring an additional 6,458 shares in the last quarter.
+Finally, Onyx Bridge Wealth Group LLC boosted its stake in shares of iShares Core S&P 500 ETF by 97.7% during the 2nd quarter.
+Onyx Bridge Wealth Group LLC now owns 77,529 shares of the company’s stock worth $34,555,000 after acquiring an additional 38,307 shares in the last quarter.

 iShares Core S&P 500 ETF (the Fund) is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the Standard & Poor’s 500 Index (the Index).
 The Index measures the performance of the large-capitalization sector of the United States equity market.